-Management views the risks associated with drought conditions and regulations related to the implementation of SGMA as risks that could lead to deterioration within the loan portfolio.
-While the full effects of the legislation are not fully known, management anticipates that certain areas within our LSA will be subject to pumping restrictions that will have long-term negative impacts on our borrower's cash flow, as well as the value of the real property that secures our long-term loans.
+Management views the risks associated with drought conditions, regulations related to the implementation of SGMA, and softening land values as risks that could lead to deterioration within the loan portfolio.
+While the full effects of the legislation continue to develop, management anticipates the areas within our LSA subject to more stringent pumping restrictions may experience long-term negative impacts, including diminished cash flow and greater volatility of the value of the real property that secures our long-term loans.
 Management is closely monitoring the status of the sustainability plans and continues to evolve our underwriting practices to ensure that water scarcity risk is properly identified and analyzed when loans are originated.